zack-bitcoin/go-board/README.md

 controls
 =========

-click where you want to play. use the U key to undo.
+click where you want to play. use the U key to undo. use the S key to estimate the score.
 ESC turns it off.

 files explained
 ==================

-board.c (50 lines)
+board.c (42 lines)
 this program uses raylib to display a png of the game board, and it waits for the user to click where they want to play.
 When you click, it writes the coordinates to a file.
 This is the part that gets compiled by make.

-main.awk (122 lines)
+main.awk (126 lines)
 this is the main program.
 It creates the png of the game board and talks to the gnugo server.